2016 repeat? Trump revives Clinton playbook to battle Biden | WTOP

 “This was all Obama.
 This was all Biden.
 These people were corrupt — the whole thing was corrupt — and we caught them,” Trump said.
 “People should be going to jail for this stuff.”

 The Biden campaign quickly pushed back, denying wrongdoing and noting the routine practice of unmasking to help officials understand intelligence.
-They’re painting Trump’s reaction as a tired play that will have little effect on voters who’ve watched three years of a scattershot presidency now struggling to handle the pandemic.
+They paint Trump’s reaction as a tired play that will have little effect on voters who’ve watched three years of a scattershot presidency now struggling to handle the pandemic.

 “We have a president who doesn’t want to talk about the central issue in this campaign right now,” said Mike Donilon, one of Biden’s longest-serving advisers.
 “This isn’t new.
 It’s not like Trump started attacking the vice president today or yesterday.
 He’s been at him all year long.”